trader7/nats-cron/README.md

 - `nats-cron.jobs.delete` - Delete a job (by subject)
 - `nats-cron.status` - Get service status

-**Note:** Jobs are now identified by their subject rather than a separate ID field.
-This simplifies the API and makes it more intuitive.
+**Note:** Jobs are identified by their subject.
+Each execution sends a ULID in the message payload for tracking individual runs.

 ## Contributing